bseltz-cohesity/scripts/bash/epic_pure_freeze_thaw/README.md

 Log into the Pure FlashArray and perform the following steps:

-* Create a user for the script to use to log into the Pure FlashArray
+* Create or select a user for the script to use to log into the Pure FlashArray
 * Paste the ssh public key for the AIX / Linux user into the field provided
 * Create a Pure Protection Group and add all EPIC related volumes to the group